GSA-TTS/usagov-benefits-eligibility/README.md

  * `npm start`
     * Runs the static site generator eleventy and webpack in watch mode.
  * `npm run build`
-    * Runs the production webpack build and eleventy buld for the static site.
+    * Runs the production webpack build and eleventy build for the static site.
  * `npm run test`
     * Runs the unit and functional tests.